 Hall commissioned his team to start removing walls, flooring, ceilings, wiring, and plumbing to the point where its entire interior became nothing but a shell, showing none of its original Art Deco past.
 Now, with all interior outer walls stripped down to red clay brick, the process began of rebuilding it from the inside out.
 Months turned into years of constant structural reinforcing, allowing for its complete metamorphosis — all to achieve Hall’s vision of a full-fledged Medieval Castle.

-Finally, after well over a decade of designing architectural details and importing thousand-year-old reclaimed biblical limestone from Greece, Jason Hall’s castle is now ready for its debut.
-It is, of course, unlike anything seen on this side of the Atlantic.
-Several container loads of 16th, 17th and 18th century museum quality furniture, tapestries and original Old Masters oil paintings adorn his castle, taking his guests back to a time when lords, nobles and their knights controlled most European cities and countrysides.
-He and his handpicked team of local artisans have created something so special and unique to Canadian soil that it is really nothing short of incredible.
-Jason Hall is finally ready to open the doors and welcome the public into the Stone Hall Castle for all to see.
-Daily tours begin December 1st and run 7 days a week for visitors to witness old Europe first hand and to get a glimpse of what happens when one man’s passion and obsession become a reality!
+Finally, after years of designing architectural details and importing thousand-year-old limestone from Greece, Jason Hall’s castle opened to the public in November 2015 for its debut.
+It was, of course, unlike anything Canada had seen.
+Several container loads of 16th, 17th and 18th century museum quality furniture, tapestries and original Old Masters oil paintings adorn his castle, taking his guests back to a time when lords, nobles and their knights controlled most European cities and countryside’s.
+Jason and his handpicked team of local artisans really have created something so special and unique to Canadian soil that it is nothing short of incredible.
+Daily tours run 7 days a week for visitors to witness old Europe first hand and to a glimpse of what happens when one man’s passion and obsession become a reality.